 Halloween in Breckenridge

 There is so much to do this Halloween in Breckenridge!
 Thanks to the Breckenridge Police Department, Harris Street and High Street will be closed to motorized traffic for trick-or-treating, making it easy to meet up with friends and fill up on treats.
-For the adults, check out Breck Insider’s Halloween night life schedule and events, including live music, special deals, pub crawls and more!
+Check out Halloween night life schedules and events, including live music, special deals, pub crawls and more!

 Ready to get spooked?
 Explore the darker side of our wild west past with chilling tales of the ghosts that remain here on a ghost or cemetery walking tour.
 Check out Breckenridge Tours’ Ghostly Tales tour with ghost hunting equipment provided, or the Voices from the Grave tour which starts at the site of the original cemetery of Breckenridge.
 Breckenridge Heritage Alliance offers tours including: Tombstone Tales at Twilight, Paranormal Investigation, the popular Breckenridge Haunted Tour and more hauntingly good ways to learn about the past.

 Check out all that’s happening this Halloween in Breckenridge!